Paul Fentener van Vlissingen: Career at SHV Holdings

-Fentener van Vlissingen had a maverick leadership style and was more philosophical than most business leaders.
-For example, he recognised the possibility of the existence of global warming as early as the early 1990s and had a love for cryptic aphorisms.
+Fentener van Vlissingen had a maverick and unconventionally philosophical leadership style.
 He allowed young managers whom he trusted to establish Makro operations in overseas markets, giving them unusual amounts of autonomy.
+He recognised the possibility of global warming as early as the early 1990s and had a love for cryptic aphorisms.
+In 2001 he wrote a book discussing his business experiences directing a large multi-national conglomerate entitled Ondernemers zijn ezels, which can be translated as Entrepreneurs are Jackasses.
+He followed this up in 2002 with a book entitled Overstekende ezels, translated Crossing Jackasses.
+In this second book he discussed his views regarding entrepreneurs, corruption, ambition, the euro, money, honesty, change and success.

 Philanthropy and conservation

-Fentener Van Vlissingen was recognised as an enlightened conservationist and contributed to the development of game reserves in Scotland, South Africa, Malawi, Zambia and Ethiopia.
+Fentener Van Vlissingen was recognised as a conservationist and contributed to the development of game reserves in Scotland, South Africa, Malawi, Zambia and Ethiopia.
 In 1978 he bought the wild and roadless 85000 acre Letterewe estate in Wester Ross, and in 2006 was described as the largest foreign landowner in Scotland.
 "I don't call myself the owner," he said of Letterewe.
 "You can't own a place like this.
 It belongs to the planet.
 I'm only the guardian of it."

-An obituary in The Independent said that van Vlissingen sometimes saddled a pony with a week's provisions and disappeared into the hills, staying at a bothy without lights or a toilet.
-The obituary said: "He was in the habit of inviting everyone, whether landowners, journalists, birdwatchers or ramblers, to visit the estate and talk about issues face to face."

-He also proposed reintroducing wolves and lynx to this estate.
 The Letterewe Accord, an agreement that gave ramblers freedom of access to the entire Letterewe estate in exchange for a pledge to respect the land, predated the Scottish Parliament's own right-to-roam legislation by over a decade.
-Van Vlissingen was also a great supporter of Scottish Gaelic, and donated £250,000 to Sabhal Mòr Ostaig, a Gaelic college on Skye.